hdamker/project-administration/documentation/project-admin-bulk-repository-adminstration.md

    - **add-changelog-codeowners**: For release management setup (file-based)
    - **update-swagger-links**: For swagger editor migration in files (file-based)
    - **update-swagger-links-releases**: For swagger editor migration in releases (API-based)
+   - **update-api-readiness-checklist**: For adding marketing description requirement to API checklists (file-based)
 4. Enable dry-run mode
 5. **Review structured results** with detailed feedback and next steps guidance